BlueMap-Minecraft/BlueMapWiki/community/BluemapLazyServer.md

 skim first.
 The difference in this case is that we're *expecting* that the integrated webserver will be down when the server is offline and the proxy should therefore return some placeholder data to keep the frontend happy.

+Note that if [lazymc] is configured to pause the server instead of shutting it down, Nginx will need to be configured with a short `proxy_read_timeout` to avoid hanging while waiting for a response from the integrated webserver.
+This is because the paused server will accept the connection but not be able to respond in any way to the request.

 ## Faking "live" data while server is offline